-Investments: Debt securities that management has the positive intent and ability to hold to maturity are classified as held-to-maturity and recorded at amortized cost.
-Securities not classified as held-to-maturity are classified as available-for-sale and recorded at fair value, with unrealized gains and losses excluded from earnings and reported in other comprehensive income.
+Investments - Held-to-Maturity Securities: Debt securities that management has the positive intent and ability to hold to maturity are classified as held-to-maturity and recorded at amortized cost.
+Securities not classified as held-to-maturity are classified as available-for-sale.
+As of December 31, 2023, and 2022, the Credit Union held no debt securities classified as held-to-maturity.